brianbarbieri/Unclutter/README.md

 ## Unclutter
-Chrome extension that redirects articles wo outline for an uncluttered read.
+Chrome extension that redirects articles to outline for an uncluttered read.